Truncated operads and simplicial spaces: Operads, dendroidal spaces and simplicial spaces

-when $P$ and $Q$ are plain operads.
+when $P$ and $Q$ are (monochromatic) operads.
 In the left-hand side, the derived mapping space $\rmap(P,Q)$ can be interpreted using a standard model structure with levelwise weak equivalences and fibrations.
-In the right-hand side, use either $d\sS_1$ or $d\sS_2$~; it does not matter which because $N_dQ$ is a complete Segal dendroidal space.
+In the right-hand side, use either $d\sS_1$ or $d\sS_2$~; it does not matter which because $N_dQ$ is a Segal dendroidal space.

 For a simplicial set $Y$ let $\simp(Y)$ be the category whose objects are pairs $(m,y)$ with $y\in X_m$~; a morphism from $(m,y)$ to $(n,z)$ is a morphism $f\co [m]\to [n]$ in $\Delta$ such that $f^*(z)=y$.
 There is a functor